slowernews/wisdom-tldr/README.md

 ===
 ###On giving

+> *'A society grows great when old men plant trees whose shade they know they shall never sit in.' -- Greek proverb*

+===
+###On confidence

+Be confident.
+But know the frontier betwwen arrogance and confidence.

-> *'A society grows great when old men plant trees whose shade they know they shall never sit in.' -- Greek Proverb*
+> *'A society grows great when old men plant trees whose shade they know they shall never sit in.' -- Greek proverb*